MuhammedKAldin/Course-catalog/README.md

 - start Apache Server
 - start Xamp MySQL
 - create Database named "kc-fullstack"
-- import migrations to the previous created Database
+- import migrations to the previous created Database to create the tables 'category' and 'course'
 ```

 ## Hosts: